My design portfolio

-My portfolio shows my work and explains the thought processes that supported my design decisions based on audience, content, and user experience.
+My portfolio not only shows my work, it also explains the thought processes that supported my design decisions based on audience, content, and user experience.

 Working with a committee of the Peshtigo Historical Society, I created this site to give tourists the information they need.
 There are other sites dedicated to the topic of the Peshtigo Fire, yet we rank well in searches because of behind-the-scenes work on keywords and links.

 I worked with Harmony Home Inspection in analyzing their target audience to create a one-page site.
 The final product is mobile responsive and easy to navigate.
 An online pre-inspection form makes connecting with potential customers quick and easy.